VO2 Max Calculator

 Laboratory Testing vs Field Estimates

 Laboratory gas analysis during graded exercise testing remains the gold standard, directly measuring oxygen consumption and carbon dioxide production.
 This method provides accuracy within 1-2% but requires specialized equipment and trained personnel.
-Field-based maximum effort tests using protocols like the Bruce Protocol METs calculation or Astrand-Rhyming test offer 5-10% accuracy, while submaximal estimations typically have 10-15% error margins.
+Field-based maximum effort tests using protocols like the Bruce Protocol METs calculation or Astrand-Rhyming test offer 5-10% accuracy, while submaximal estimations from an aerobic capacity calculator typically have 10-15% error margins.

 Wearable Device Algorithms